 [twitter]To fully understand the urban sprawl in Calgary all you need to do is go downtown on a weekend.

 Nobody is there.
-What is a crazy beehive of activity 9-5 becomes a ghost town on the evenings and weekends.most expensive parking rates in the world.
+What is a crazy beehive of activity 9-5 becomes a ghost town on the evenings and weekends.The core of Calgary is home to some of the most expensive parking rates in the world.
 It’s easy to understand why, about 150 000 people work there during regular office hours, and there is parking for less than a 1/3 of them.
 So it’s busy during the workday, but once the 5 oclock whistle blows, everyone bolts for the burbs.

 I grew up in Vancouver where downtown was the hub of the spoke and everyone gathered there – especially for shopping.
 In Calgary the spokes turn the wheel and the core is vacant.

 The last weekend before Christmas should be insane.
 And it is, depending on where you go.
 I took the photos for this post at 11:30 on Saturday, December 21, 2013.
 The last Saturday before Christmas should have been crazy – it wasn’t.

 In the suburban malls it takes people more than an hour to leave the parking lot.
 Never mind the jostling for position to get in the lot and find a parking spot.

 The story is quite different downtown.
 For $2 you can have your pick and not wait.
 And then wander the mall almost to yourself.